WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ## Quick Setup

-1. You can run this script in your terminal or create an .exe by cloning this repository on to your local machine.
+1. You can run this script in your terminal or create an exe by cloning this repository on to your local machine.
 I recommend creating the exe for users who do not have Python installed on their system.

 ```bash